ozihler/teamsmells/chapters/The-Rockstar-Developer.md

 * They typically _are_ incredibly talented and resourceful - but "with great power comes great responsibility".
 * While expertise and confidence are valuable, they should not come at the expense of teamwork and respect for others' contributions.

-## Questions and Indications to identify a
+## Questions and Indications to identify a Rockstar Developer
 * Do they dominate discussions and decision-making?
 * Is there a pattern of conflict in collaborative processes?